Last updated: March 28, 2026

 Is Bumble shadowban real?

-A: Yes.
+Yes.
 If you've violated community guidelines repeatedly (inappropriate messages, multiple reports), Bumble soft-bans you.
 You can still use the app but get zero new matches.
-Recovery requires deleting your account completely, waiting 30 days, and starting fresh with new email and entirely new photos.
+Recovery requires deleting your account completely, waiting 30 days, and starting fresh with a new email and entirely new photos.

 Is it normal to get no matches on Bumble?